 Friends and Family Freebies

 Your wedding venue will have experienced many photographers and they will have an idea of which ones have worked well at their venue, and who their customers have been pleased with.
-However, some venues charge photographers a fee or insist on a commission to showcase their work on site or be placed onto a preferred vendor list , so don’t always take a venue recommendation on face value, check their reputation and portfolio too.
+However, some venues charge photographers a fee to showcase their work on site, so don't take a venue recommendation on face value, check their reputation and portfolio too.

 Once you've narrowed down the field to a shortlist of potential candidates, try to call or meet each of them.
 You will be spending a good proportion of your wedding day with your wedding photographer, which means their personality is just as important as their portfolio.